Teddykavooh/House-Of-GOT/README.md

 `npx prettier . --check` - Check if files are formatted.

 `npm install --save-dev eslint-config-prettier` - Install `eslint-config-prettier` to make ESLint and Prettier play nice.

+## NOTE

+You've got to install them dependencies before you go poking `npm install`

+Let loose, have fun and goodluck in your ventures.

+🎉🎈😁